-Cystic fibrosis is a hereditary disease that affects the lungs and digestive system.
-The body produces thick and sticky mucus that can clog the lungs and obstruct the pancreas.
+Cystic fibrosis (CF) is a genetic condition that affects the lungs, digestive system, and other organs.
+The body produces thick, sticky mucus that can damage or obstruct organs.

-The mucus also interferes with pancreatic function by preventing enzymes from properly breaking down food effectively.
+The genetic mutation may also interfere with pancreatic function by preventing enzymes from breaking down food effectively.
 This can cause digestive problems that may lead to limited growth and malnutrition.

 - shortness of breath